wso2/docs-open-banking/en/docs/learn/api-security-configuration.md

 !!!tip
     By default, WSO2 Open Banking API Manager executes the certificate revocation validation.
-However, you can set a proxy and to executes the certificate revocation validation.
+However, you can set a proxy and to execute the certificate revocation validation.
 In that case, configure the proxy in `<APIM_HOME>/repository/conf/deployment.toml` as follows:
     ```toml
     [open_banking.gateway.certificate_management.certificate.revocation.proxy]
-    enabled = false
+    enabled = true
     host = "PROXY_HOSTNAME"
     port = 8080
     ```